opentsdb-js/opentsdb.js/README.md

 #### client.host( [host] )

 This method is a setter/getter.
-If no `host` is provided, the method returns the configured host.
-By default, the client host is `127.0.0.1`.
-To point to a remote host,
+If no `host` is provided, the method returns the configured `host`.
+By default, the client `host` is `127.0.0.1`.
+To point to a remote `host`,

 ``` javascript
 client.host( '192.168.92.11' );